vsui/hypergraph-k-cut/app/hgen/README.md

 - `m1`: number of intercluster hyperedges
 - `m2`: number of intracluster hyperedges
 - `r`: rank of each hyperedge

+By setting `r` low you can generate low-rank instances.

 ### Ring